 Elon Musk continues to insist that self-driving technology is possible without supportive infrastructure and additional sensors like LIDAR.
 Just as human drivers primarily trust a passive optical sensing system (we call them eyes) when driving, so too can cars rely on computer vision for autonomous driving to analyze the road and drive on their own.

 We have to solve passive optical image recognition extremely well in order to be able to drive in any environment and in any conditions.
 At the point where you’ve solved it really well, what is the point in having active optical, which means LIDAR.
 In my view, it’s a crutch that will drive companies towards a hard corner that’s hard to get out of.

-Still, a lot of autonomous car manufacturers are developing their solutions with a use of various sensors fusion.
+Still, a lot of autonomous car manufacturers are developing their solutions with the use of various sensors fusion.
 Here you see the comparison of preferred approaches in autonomous technology development from different car makers’ standpoints.